 4 |

-MBZUAI accepts applicants from all nationalities who hold a completed Bachelor’s degree in a STEM field such as Computer Science, Electrical Engineering, Computer Engineering, Mathematics, Physics or other relevant Science or Engineering major from a university accredited or recognized by the UAE Ministry of Education (MoE) with a minimum CCGPA of 3.2 (on a 4.0 scale) or equivalent.
+MBZUAI accepts applicants who hold a completed bachelor’s degree in a STEM field such as computer science, electrical engineering, computer engineering, mathematics, physics or other relevant science or engineering major from a University accredited or recognized by the UAE Ministry of Higher Education and Scientific Research (MoHESR) with a minimum CCGPA of 3.0 (on a 4.0 scale) or equivalent.

 Submission of GRE scores is optional for all applicants but will be considered a plus during the evaluation.